redis/redis-doc/topics/indexes.md

 So we need some form of purging.
 When we actually query the index in order to complete the user input, we may see something like that:

-    ZRANGEBYLEX myindex "[banana:" + LIMIT 1 10
+    ZRANGEBYLEX myindex "[banana:" + LIMIT 0 10
     1) "banana:123"
-    2) "banahhh:1"
+    2) "banaooo:1"
     3) "banned user:49"
     4) "banning:89"

-Apparently nobody searches for "banahhh", for example, but the query was performed a single time, so we end presenting it to the user.
+Apparently nobody searches for "banaooo", for example, but the query was performed a single time, so we end presenting it to the user.

 This is what we can do.
 Out of the returned items, we pick a random one,